airyhq/airy/docs/docs/api/http.md

 to disconnect the channel.
 It marks the channel as disconnected and deletes the auth token.

-This action is idempotent, so if the channel is disconnected the status will be `202`.
+This action is idempotent, so if the channel is disconnected, the request returns status code `202`.
-If the channel is unknown, the response status will be `400`.
+If the channel is unknown, the request returns status code `400`.

 **Sample Request**